 Creative destruction has become again, a popular term to explain the dislocation of workers in western labor markets.
-Although first coined by Karl Marx to describe how capitalism would be destroyed by the bourgeois, Joseph Schumpeter (1883-1950), an Austrian economist, (not part of the Mengarian Austrian Economic School) changed it to mean the outcomes of introducing new methods of production, new technologies and discoveries and the reallocation of resources to new lines of production by entrepreneurs.
+Although first coined by Karl Marx to describe how capitalism would be destroyed by the bourgeois, Joseph Schumpeter (1883-1950), an Austrian economist, (not part of the Mengarian Austrian Economic School) modified the meaning to be understood as the outcomes of introducing new methods of production, new technologies and discoveries and the reallocation of resources to new lines of production by entrepreneurs.
 The “new” replacing the “old”.

-Tags: 3D printing, Agenda 21, dytopia, Keynes, robotics, Schumpeter, unemployment
+Tags: 3D printing, human action, Keynes, Ricardo, robotics, Schumpeter, unemployment

 Tags: bourgeois, consumerism, left-right, moralism, plutocrats

 The one most important reason that the Left-Right Paradigm is totally false is its narrative about a horizontal struggle between two factions of the working people.
 In reality, the struggle is actually between the working-class and a centralized, privileged authority.
 But what the poisonous paradigm does is that it says that certain kinds of centralization, authority, privilege are good, but others are not.
 It then goes on to pit the working-class against itself, and every four years, two plutocratic puppets pretend to be bitter opponents, when in reality, they are cut from the same cloth.
 Read the rest of this entry »

 Tags: collapse, culture, economy, inflation, Monty Pelerin, society, State